reynico/blog.nico.ninja/_posts/2023-08-30-honda-cub-ez90-lights.md

 ## Light commands

-As I said earlier, we'll be using just one of the two light commands, which is the left one.
+As I said earlier, we'll be using just one of the two light commands, which is the right one (but situated on the right side).
 This is the wiring pinout, whereas:

 - Brown (6): Common for low and high beam.
 - White (7): Low beam output.